About Clint

 How I Work

-Yes, light matters.
-Background matters.
-Framing matters.
-But what matters most to me is what someone reads in the first few seconds of looking at your headshots.
+What matters most to me is what someone reads in the first few seconds of looking at your headshots.

 Who I Work With